Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

     indicating an attempt to read the uninitialized property.
   * Otherwise, the previously assigned value is returned.

-It is important to note that adherence to the assign-once semantics is enforced at runtime rather than ensured at compile time.
+Note that this specification implies the following:
-In other words, the compiler would not check statically that an assign-once property is initialized before the first read and never reassigned after initialization.
+* Adherence to assign-once semantics is enforced at runtime by throwing an exception in case of an uninitialized read or a reassignment.
-In the intended use-cases for assign-once properties, we expect accidental violations of assign-once semantics to be rare.
+* There is no requirement for the compiler to ensure at compile time that an assign-once property is initialized before the first read and never reassigned.
-Thus, we intend the runtime enforcement to be a bug-catching check.
+* Building logic around the initialization status of an assign-once property is discouraged as assign-once properties may not expose an API for initialization status check or set-if-uninitialized assignment.

-Users should not build logic around the initialization status of an assign-once property, a `var` or `lateinit var` should be preferred for such purposes.
+This matches the intended use-cases for assign-once properties, where we expect accidental violations of assign-once semantics to be rare, so runtime bug-catching checks are enough to prevent them.
-This is also an argument against supporting [`isInitialized`](#isinitialized) check.
+In addition, if a problem requires logic around the initialization status of a variable, we recommend using a `var` or `lateinit var` instead of an assign-once property.

 A thread-safe implementation of properties with assign-once semantics should also provide the following guarantees: